MarcoFazioRandom/Godot-Virtual-Joystick/README.md

 - "Emulate Touch from Mouse" : ON
 - "Emulate Mouse from Touch" : OFF

+If other buttons don't work with this configuration, use TouchScreenButton instead of TextureButton.

 ### Input.get_vector() Not Working?

 ⚠️ **Fixed in Godot 4.2.1**